flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     6. Send a screenshot to our #support channel on Discord
     ```

     **Workaround:** Once you've completed the steps above before sending a screenshot of the issue you can try refreshing the system by clicking on the reload button near the top of the page displayed.
+After clicking the refresh button return to your simulator.

     See the following image:

     ![Restart PFD](https://cdn.discordapp.com/attachments/867146231553327154/949001164131807313/unknown.png)